Solid Waste Management Program

-In April 2012, the Solid Waste Management Program contracted with landfill fire and slope stability technical experts, Stark Consultants Inc., Timothy D. Stark, PhD, principal, and Hammer Consulting Services, Todd Thalhamer, principal, to confirm the presence of a subsurface smoldering event at Bridgeton.
+In April 2012, the Solid Waste Management Program contracted with landfill fire and slope stability technical experts, Stark Consultants Inc., Timothy D. Stark, PhD, PE, principal, and Hammer Consulting Services, Todd Thalhamer, PE, principal, to confirm the presence of a subsurface smoldering event at Bridgeton.
 The subsurface smoldering event reaction has caused increased odors to be generated from the decomposition of waste above the level expected through routine decomposition, rapid settlement - more than expected for waste decomposing at depth, heat in gas extraction wells and increased generation of various landfill gases including hydrogen.
 To date, all landfill data indicates the smoldering event is contained in the solid waste cell and has not impacted the adjacent radioactive cell.

 Bridgeton/Republic continues work to identify the materials causing the subsurface smoldering event.
-Currently, Bridgeton/Republic staff meets two or more times per month with the Solid Waste Management Program, St. Louis County Department of Health and/or the Pattonville and Robertson Fire Protection Districts.
+Currently, Bridgeton/Republic staff meet each month with the Solid Waste Management Program, St. Louis County Department of Health and/or the Pattonville and Robertson Fire Protection Districts.
 The meetings provide for review of any odor concerns received, analysis of Bridgeton/Republic’s corrective action measures including data such as well temperatures and leachate output, use of odor neutralizing agents, daily landfill cap inspections, upgrading of the methane gas collection system, leachate constituents and review and supplement of the facility’s operations and maintenance program and incident management plan.
 Additionally, these meetings provide for a review and assessment of the physical landfill property and odors.

 Note: Landfill leachate is generated from liquids existing in the waste as it enters a landfill or from rainwater that passes through the waste within the facility.